 Print-on-demand books can’t compete

-The quality of paperback print books is where self-publishing has made no ground whatsoever in recent years.
+The quality of paperback print books is where self-publishing has made little or no ground whatsoever over the years.

-Sure, self-publishers can offer a paperback version of their book on Amazon, but what about at your local bookstore?
+Sure, self-publishers can offer a paperback version of their book on Amazon, but what about at a local bookstore?

-What about at your chain of national bookstores?
+What about with a chain of national bookstores?
 No way, no hope, and no possibility.

 Compared to trade-published books, they are a very poor relation.

 But print-on-demand books are still very much the same as in 2002: poor quality, poor formatting, poor typography, and poor paper grades.

-It is the real frontier that will, for some time, yet hold back self-publishing as a challenger to the big five publishers.
+It is the real frontier that will for some time yet, hold back self-publishing as a challenger to traditional publishers.

-Yes, there are independent bookshops that stock a few self-published titles, but this is the exception.
+Yes, there are independent bookshops that stock a few self-published titles, but it is the exception.

 The tough truth is that bookstores and bookstore chains still sell a lot of books.

 By using prime store placement, which publishers pay an arm and a leg for, this can turn almost any book into a bestseller.

 But it would never, no matter how much money is spent, turn a poor-quality print-on-demand paperback into even a modest seller.

 Self-publishing has been a winner, but only on one front.
 Ebooks.

-The real challenge now is for self-publishing to aim higher and challenge real book sales.
+The real challenge is for self-publishing to aim higher and challenge print book sales.